 Hours: 10 am-5 pm daily

 Parking: Visitors can park right outside the aquarium in an open surface lot.
-This lot is usually cash-only, but currently is free.
+This lot is card-only, and you pay upon exit.

 Food: The aquarium does not have a cafe or any food options.

 Accessibility note: The aquarium is fully accessible with the help of two elevators and a relatively flat floor plan.
 Strollers and wagons are encouraged.

 The Cleveland Botanical Garden is such a fun place to visit for the whole family.
 There are several gardens to explore, beautiful butterflies to watch, and glasshouses to learn more about rainforest plants.